 What is Sender Reputation?

-A simple way to demonstrate Sender Reputation is to compare it to a credit score.
+A simple way to demonstrate Sender Reputation is to think of it like a credit score.

 Just like the process of a car dealership checking your credit score before financing a new vehicle, Mailbox Providers (i.e., Gmail, Hotmail, Yahoo, etc.) will review your Sender Reputation.